Research Integrity

 The editors will take reasonable steps to identify and prevent the publication of papers where research misconduct has occurred, including plagiarism, citation manipulation, and data falsification/fabrication, among others.
 In no case shall this journal or its editors encourage such misconduct, or knowingly allow such misconduct to take place.

-LIBER Quarterly adheres to the best practices in the ethics of scholarly publishing stated in the COPE’s (Committee on Publication Ethics) Code of Conduct and Best Practice Guidelines for all parties involved: Authors, Reviewers, and the Publisher.
+LIBER Quarterly adheres to the best practices in the ethics of scholarly publishing stated in the COPE’s (Committee on Publication Ethics) Guidelines for all parties involved: Authors, Reviewers, and the Publisher.

 The Editorial Board of LIBER Quarterly undertakes to publish all corrections, clarifications, retractions and apologies as soon as possible if and when they are required.